singhdharmveer311/Mac_changer/README.md

-# Mac_changer
+# mac-changer
-Simple Python Program to change mac address in linux
+A simple python script to change mac address easily

+# how to run the script :
+type in terminal : python mac_changer.py --help